adambraimbridge/n-es-tools/README.md

 This will create a new folder in your home directory containing a single `config.yml` file.
 The tool requires several configuration settings which _must to be added to this file_ in order to use it.

-**Note:** By default the tool assumes that you have the [Heroku CLI][heroku-cli] installed and are logged in.
+**Note:** By default the tool assumes that you have the [Vault CLI](https://github.com/Financial-Times/vault/wiki/Getting-Started#login-with-the-cli) installed and are logged in.
 It will attempt to download and apply the required configuration settings automatically.
 This may be skipped using the `--skip-config` flag when running install manually.

 ## Usage